- How can I change my contact details?

 A Power of Attorney ceases to be valid upon the death of the principal (the person making the Power of Attorney).
 This means that persons appointed as attorneys under a Power of Attorney will no longer be able to access bank accounts or conduct other transactions on behalf of the deceased.

-We cannot accept a medical certificate in place of the Death Certificate or Probate.
+We cannot accept a medical certificate in place of the Death Certificate.

 What happens to accounts and facilities until the estate is finalised?